hisubram/mobilefoundation/nl/pt/BR/send_push_notifications.md

     },
   },
   "target" : {
-    // The list below is for demonstration purposes only - per the documentation only 1 target is allowed to be used at a time.
+    // The following list is for demonstration purposes only - per the documentation only 1 target is allowed to be used at a time.
     "deviceIds": [ "MyDeviceId1",... ],
     "platforms" : [ "A,G", ... ],
     "tagNames" : [ "Gold", ... ],